 7. Pølser (Hot Dogs)

-Norway currently has eight Michelin-starred restaurants including Oslo’s three-starred Maaemo.
+Norway currently has numerous Michelin-starred restaurants including Oslo’s three-starred Maaemo.
 While these upscale restaurants offer memorable dining experiences, Norway’s cheap eat options are not to be discounted.
 And by cheap eats, we mean Pølser – hot dogs.

 Norwegians eat a lot of Pølser.
 They eat them at Norwegian supermarkets, convenience stores and food halls at all hours of the day and night.
 They truly seem to love this fast food icon as much as Americans love hamburgers.